 Law Day was instituted by President Dwight D. Eisenhower in 1958 to celebrate the rule of law.
 In 1961, Congress issued a joint resolution designating May 1 of each year as the official date of Law Day.
 Each year a theme is selected highlighting a particular aspect of law.
-The 2015 theme is the Magna Carta: Symbol of Freedom Under the Law.
+The 2023 theme is Cornerstones of Democracy: Civics, Civility, and Collaboration.

-Warren County Bar Association marks Law Day each year with a number of events.
-The day commences with the Law Day Breakfast featuring a guest speaker and at which the prestigious Liberty Bell Award is presented to a Warren County resident (historically, not a lawyer) who has promoted a better understanding of the rule of law; encouraged greater respect for law and the courts; stimulated a sense of civic responsibility; and contributed to good government in the community.
+Warren County Bar Association marks Law Day each year with various events.
+Whether a morning breakfast or an evening reception, our Law Day celebration features guest speakers, honors the winners of the annual Mock Trial competition, and presents the prestigious Liberty Bell Award to a Warren County resident (historically, not a lawyer), who has promoted a better understanding of the rule of law; encouraged greater respect for law and the courts; stimulated a sense of civic responsibility; and contributed to good government in the community.
 CLICK HERE FOR MORE LIBERTY BELL INFORMATION AND NOMINATION FORM.

-The 2022 committee consists of Vanessa Hutton (chairwoman) and committee members Hon.
-Glen Bruening, Victoria Craft, Nicole Fish, Karen Judd, Dennis Tarantino.
+The 2023 committee consists of Vanessa Hutton (chairwoman) and committee members Hon.
+Glen Bruening, Nicole Fish, Karen Judd, Dennis Tarantino, Dmitir Yepikhin, Matthew Skinner.